surniaulula/wpsso/README.md

 <p><strong>WPSSO provides an easy and flexible social framework for developers:</strong></p>

-<p>WPSSO offers hundreds of filter hooks to easily customize WPSSO's behavior and output, dozens of 3rd party integration modules in the Pro version, along with several Free and Pro extensions for WPSSO.</p>
+<p>WPSSO offers hundreds of filter hooks, to easily customize WPSSO's behavior and output, dozens of 3rd party integration modules in the Pro version, and several Free and Pro extensions for WPSSO.</p>

 <h4>Quick List of Features</h4>